KopiasCsaba/AmazingAnimationGenerator/README.md

 The output is two files, the mask and the base image and a test.html which let's you drag and drop the mask above the base, see it in action here: http://youtube.com/watch?v=Kt-P-qZyrTo

+The kopiascsaba.hu.ntp file is a [Natron](http://natron.fr) project file.
 # Usage

 ```